EMPChief/cs50/Lecture/week4/bignotes.md

+# Pixels and Pointers

+## Pixels

-### Pixels
+### Basic Concept
-- picture is a collection of pixels put togheter in a grid to form a picture
+- A picture is a collection of pixels arranged in a grid to form an image.
-- each pixel can be 0 or 1 resprenting black or white
+- In the simplest form, each pixel can be 0 or 1, representing black or white respectively.

-## Examples: smily face
+### Example: Smiley Face

 1 1 0 0 0 0 1 1
 1 0 1 1 1 1 0 1
 0 1 0 1 1 0 1 0